 All of these issues mean women are likely to hide, deny and minimise their dependence and postpone seeking help.

 'Stigma for women who use any licit or illicit drugs is more severe than for men because of women’s ‘place’ in society.'

 Isolation, dependence and delay in treatment

-Many women with problematic AOD use feel they cannot support themselves and their child without relying on a partner.
-Their AOD use, finances and day-to-day life feel overwhelming on their own.
-Experiencies of domestic and family violence and mental health complicate this further.
+Many women with problematic alcohol and other drugs use feel they cannot support themselves and their child without relying on a partner.
+Their alcohol and other drugs use, finances and day-to-day life feel overwhelming on their own.
+Experiences of domestic and family violence and mental health complicate this further.

 - can be isolated and rely on their partner for physical and emotional support and drug dependence

 - are likely to have a limited support network through treatment and early recovery, especially if their partner continues to use substances

 - may have a partner sabotage their treatment efforts by threats of abandonment, withdrawal of financial support and manipulation of the woman’s feelings—particularly guilt and shame